 Weather the Storm After the Storm – 3 Factors That Impact Your Flood Insurance

 When a flood event strikes, it can devastate your home and your community.
-The residents of Texas unfortunately experienced this firsthand when Hurricane Harvey struck in 2017, causing $125 billion in damages.
+The residents of Texas unfortunately experienced this first and when Hurricane Harvey struck in 2017, causing $125 billion in damages.

 In the aftermath, residents of Houston and other communities were forced to deal with the storm after the storm and start rebuilding.
 Wright Flood Insurance has been with them throughout the process, guiding them through the claims process and helping prepare them for this year’s hurricane season.

 Whether you live in a high flood risk zone or not, the importance of having flood insurance when a flood event occurs is undeniable.
-But more than 60% of property owners in recent flood tragedies did not have insurance.
+But more than 70% of property owners in recent flood tragedies did not have insurance.
 And when it comes to flooding, it’s just a matter of time.
-Ninety-eight percent of the counties in the U.S. have been impacted by serious flood events, including one-in-four low risk flood zones.
+Ninety-nine percent of the counties in the U.S. have been impacted by serious flood events, including one-in-four low-risk flood zones.

 Flood insurance can help make your family whole again after a large flooding event.
 But what do you need to consider when purchasing flood insurance or updating your policy?
 What impacts your ability to make a more complete recovery?